The Complete Guide to Browser Mockups for Web Apps

 Creating browser mockups used to require Figma or Photoshop.
 Now you can:

-With tools like Screenhance, this takes about 15 seconds.
+With a browser mockup generator like Screenhance, this takes about 15 seconds.

 Background Tips